seblemaguer/metal-archives.el/README.md

   - `metal-archives-load-artists-map`: load the database of favorite artists
   - `metal-archives-shopping-list-update`: update the shopping list of the upcoming releases for the favorite artists (see [here](#Shopping-list))

+## Favorite artists

+A management of favorite artists is implemented in the package.
+It consists of two parts:
+  1. a database of favorite artits
+  2. an handle which triggers a specific action when a release from the favorite artist is spotted.

+The database is a hash table where the key of the element is the artist name and the value the priority stored in the `alert` format (the incremental priority list: `trivial`, `low`, `normal`, `moderate`, `high`, `urgent`).
+The variable `metal-archives-artist-map-filename` defines the database file.
+This file is assumed to be a Tab Separated Value (TSV) file containing two columns (artist, priority).
+The helper  `metal-archives-load-artists-map` is provided to load this database.

+The handle is defined by `metal-archives-favorite-handle`.
+By default, it is set to `metal-archives-favorite-alert`.
+Of course this handle can be customized.

 ## Provided extended features

 This package provides two extended features: an org interface and a shopping list management.